isaacnmm/pestpolicy-hugo/content/posts/2025-05-04-how-to-remove-paint-from-walls.markdown

 ### 5. Use a Multi-Step Approach
 In some cases, a multi-step approach works best for removing stubborn paint.
 Start by applying a paint remover or using a heat gun to remove the majority of the paint.

-Once the paint is mostly gone, you can use sandpaper or a power sander to smooth out any remaining paint patches and finish the surface.
+Once the paint is mostly gone, you can use sandpaper or a power sander to smooth out any remaining paint patches and finish the surface - to leave it amazingly clean.

 This combination of methods ensures that you’re left with a clean, smooth wall surface, ready for a fresh coat of paint.
 ### Tips for Removing Paint from Walls